September 23, 2022

 I stood on the edge of the crowd being entertained by a group of young men twirling their flags and performing acrobatic feats to the beat of snare drums behind them.
 It was quite the unexpected display of creativity.

-I ended up stopping to eat an early dinner at one of the food stalls, figuring it was worth the stop.
-I might as well take advantage of all the food choices that I could just point to and order without a menu or language barrier.
+I ended up taking an extended break to eat an early dinner at one of the food stalls, figuring it was worth the stop.
+I might as well take advantage of all these food choices and the ease of pointing and ordering without a menu or language barrier.
+And then I spotted the crepes.
+A Nutella-filled crepe was on the list of potential desserts, for sure.

 THE FERRY